 School Spotlight

-Farleigh Dickinson University in Teaneck, New Jersey offers a six-course Graduate Certificate in Emergency Management Administration through its School of Administrative Science.
+Fairleigh Dickinson University in Teaneck, New Jersey, offers a six-course Graduate Certificate in Emergency Management Administration through its School of Administrative Science.
 The program covers the use of geographic information systems in emergency administration, threat assessment, global preparedness, organizational planning and communications, disaster recovery, organizational continuity, and global terrorism.
-Each of these courses is also available online, and can count towards a full master's degree in emergency management.
+Each of these courses is also available online and can count towards a full Master's degree in emergency management.

 Master's Degrees in Emergency Management